buildbot/buildbot/master/docs/relnotes/index.rst

 * :bb:chsrc:`P4Source` no longer relies on the perforce server time to poll for new changes.

+* The commit message for a change from :bb:chsrc:`P4Source` now matches what the user typed in.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~